 Group plans are definitely a viable choice if the intention is to remain with a company long term.
-Unfortunately it is all too common that expatriates are forced to look for insurers to cover pre-existing conditions because their previous employer provided medical cover and the expatriate developed a condition whilst on the plan.
+Unfortunately it is all too common that expatriates are forced to look for insurers to cover pre-existing conditions because they left the company having developed a condition while on the medical plan provided by the employer.
 Luckily there are some insurers that still consider covering a small number of conditions.

 What’s The Solution?

 Prior to accepting a contract with a new employer, check whether the level of cover the company health plan offers aligns with your own long term needs and goals.
-A decision can then be made whether to join the plan or not.
+A decision can then be made whether to join the group plan or get individual cover.